-Treatment of flea treatment poisoning in cats
+Treatment of flea medicine poisoning in cats

-The absorption of these anti-flea products can cause poisoning in the cat, even in relatively small amounts.
+The adsorption of these anti-flea products can cause poisoning in the cat, even in relatively small amounts.
 These poisonings can be very mild or severe, the latter being potentially fatal if not treated in time.
 The most common products leading to flea-treatment poisoning in cats are fipronil and pyrethin.
 These are the group terms for different types of insecticides and pesticides.
 The exact amounts of pyrethin and fipronil in a product will depend on the brand.

 When you discover poisoning, you will need to go to the vet.
 They will make an assessment and will determine if hospitalization is required.
 You will need to bring the product with you, especially if you have used an oral flea medication for cats.
 They will be able to provide the right antidote which will likely be applied via intravenous fluids.

 The veterinarian will wash the cat to remove any remains of the treatment if applied externally.
 This will help to prevent seizures.
 Once this has occurred, the vet will apply the treatment necessary for treating subsequent symptoms.
 These symptoms may alleviate themselves on their own, but there is always a risk it will have affected the digestive system.
 This includes vital organs such as liver, kidney and brain.
 The vet may carry out tests to see if these organs have lost any functionality and treat accordingly.

 In serious cases, the intoxication can drastically harm the functionality of vital organs.
 Find out more with our article on life expectancy for cats with kidney failure.